 The conversion of Saul

-Paul requests and receives, from the High Priest, permission to go to Damascus to search for those who believe in Jesus.
+Paul requests and receives, from the High Priest, permission to go to to search for those who believe in Jesus.
 He is given the authority to arrest anyone who attends a Synagogue and professes belief in "the Way."
-Those arrested are to be taken back to Jerusalem for trial and punishment (Acts 9:1-2).
+Those arrested are to be taken back to Jerusalem for trial and punishment (Acts 9:1 - 2).

-As Paul approaches the city, a burst of light suddenly appears and causes him to fall off his horse (Acts 9:3-4).
+As Paul approaches the city, a burst of light suddenly appears and causes him to fall to the ground (Acts 9:3 - 4).
 He then hears the voice of Jesus asking why he is persecuting the church (Acts 9:4).
-Blinded, he is led to Damascus where his repentance leads to being healed, baptized, and becoming a Christian (Acts 9:4-18).
+Blinded, he is led to Damascus where his repentance leads to being healed, baptized, and becoming a Christian (Acts 9:4 - 18).